A forecast of using fast radio burst observations to constrain holographic dark energy: Methods and data

 If we take the whole universe into account, the vacuum energy related to this holographic principle is viewed as dark energy, called ``holographic dark energy''.
 The dark energy density can be expressed as \cite{Li:2004rb}

-where $c$ is a dimensionless model parameter, which is used to characterize all the theoretical uncertainties in the effective quantum field theory, and this parameter is extremely important in phenomenologically determining the evolution of holographic dark energy.
+where $c$ is a dimensionless model parameter, which is used to characterize all the theoretical uncertainties in the effective quantum field theory, and this parameter is extremely important in phenomenologically determining the evolution of HDE.

 If $L$ is chosen to be the Hubble scale of the universe, then the dark energy density will be close to the observational result.
 However, Hsu pointed out that the equation of state (EoS) of dark energy in this case is not correct \cite{Hsu:2004ri}.
 Li subsequently suggested that $L$ should be chosen to be the size of the future event horizon \cite{Li:2004rb},